hashintel/hash/apps/hashdotai/guide/01_introduction/03_get-started.md

 - Drafts
 - Quick note

-You'll also see a section called "Pages" and a section called "Types".
-You can add your own additional sections later.
+You'll also see a page tree, containing the pages you create in HASH (as well as those created by others in any shared organizations you're a member), as well as a section called "Types".
+You'll be able to add your own additional sections later.

 ## Feed